Profit Shifting and International Tax Reforms: Data and estimations

 \paragraph{Comparisons.}

-Important papers based on macro-level generally provide estimates of profit shifting at the production country or tax haven level (\citealp{zucman_taxing_2014}, \citealp{clausing_effect_2016, clausing_2020}, \citealp{Jansky2019}, \citealp{garcia2021profit} and \citealp{torslov_missing_2022}). \citet{torslov_missing_2022} is the first paper to propose a methodology to compute bilateral profit shifting across pairs of source and tax haven countries that are comparable to ours.
-They use the global amounts of shifted profits and an allocation key based on trade in high-risk services to determine profit shifting between source countries and tax havens.\footnote{Their approach is discussed in appendix \ref{app_estimation_PS}.}

-Table \ref{correlations} reports the Spearman's rank correlation of our vector of estimated profit shifting with different estimates from the literature.
-We aggregate our bilateral measure of profit shifting for each production country and display the correlations of this vector with unilateral profit shifting measures constructed by TWZ, the Tax Justice Network (\citealp{tjn_2020}), and the European Commission using the CORTAX model (\citealp{cortax2016}).
-We find positive and larger rank correlations at the unilateral level suggesting a stable relative position of each source country in profit shifting irrespective of the methodology used.
-In Appendix \ref{comparison}, we provide additional materials that compare our profit shifting estimates with other sources found in the literature.
-The estimates are rather similar on aggregate and for a vast majority of countries.
+Several papers provide estimates of profit shifting at the production country or tax haven level (\citealp{zucman_taxing_2014}, \citealp{clausing_effect_2016, clausing_2020}, \citealp{Jansky2019}, \citealp{garcia2021profit}, \citealp{delis2022global} and \citealp{torslov_missing_2022}).
+Table \ref{correlations} reports Spearman's rank correlations of our vector of estimated profit shifting with different estimates from the literature.
+In Panel A, we aggregate our bilateral measure of profit shifting for each production country and display the correlations of this vector with unilateral profit-shifting measures constructed by TWZ, the Tax Justice Network (\citealp{tjn_2020}), and the European Commission using the CORTAX model (\citealp{cortax2016}).
+We find large positive rank correlations at the unilateral level, suggesting a stable relative position of each source country in profit shifting irrespective of the methodology used.

-We also compare our estimations with the bilateral estimates of \citet{torslov_missing_2022}.
-We restrict our comparison to bilateral estimates for European tax havens as TWZ reports an aggregate for non-European tax-havens.
-We find a positive and significant rank correlation between our bilateral measure and the one of TWZ, slightly above 60\%.
-While the relative rank of source countries using different profit shifting methodologies proves to be similar, we find the relative position of country pairs regarding profit shifting to be dissimilar.
-Indeed, TWZ's bilateral allocation of profit shifting relies mainly on bilateral trade in services.
-As found by \citet{davies_knocking_2018} and \citet{wier_2020jpube}, not all source countries use services trade to shift profit to tax havens.
-The use of services transactions may also depend on the MNC's sector of activities (\citealp{Laffitte_LTPS_2020}).